404S-retr0/HPE_Project_Grp-8/README.md

-<h1>Language Detection model in % distribution using deep learning</h1>
+<h1>Language Detection model with % distribution using deep learning</h1>